10XGenomics/enclone/README.md

 get started.
 You do not need to be able to program, or anything of that sort.

 enclone is fast, typically responding in seconds (if run on a single dataset).
-It is intended as an experimental tool.
+It is intended as an exploratory tool.
 You can dynamically change your command line to select specific clonotypes and fields you wish to see.
 You can run enclone on a laptop or a desktop or a server.

 enclone is part of the [10x Genomics](https://www.10xgenomics.com/) immune